bbrown1823/post-install-config/README.md

 </p>
 <p>

-Configuring departments is osTicket is essential for organinizing the help desk and ensuring that tickets are routed efficiently.
+Configuring departments in osTicket is essential for organinizing the help desk and ensuring that tickets are routed efficiently.

 Here's why:
 - Ticket Routing